RashidCodes/dbt_clean/README.md

     Enter 'yes' to drop models:
     ```

-1. Type "yes" to remove the unwanted model from the target
+1. Type "yes" to remove the unwanted model from the target.
     ```bash
     Running dbt clean with the following roles: ['dbt_funcrole', 'finance_dbt_funcrole'] The following tables will be dropped: {'adventureworks.marts.report_sale'}